simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 ***Cenk doesn't even honor the promises he made to the FUNDING agency, why would he honor the promises he made to you, once you become his student, or even collaborator?***

-**Besides, it also exhibited an astonishing amount of incompetence and irresponsibility in the SFU School of Computing Science.**
+**Besides, it also demonstrated an astonishing amount of incompetence and irresponsibility in the SFU School of Computing Science.**

 The MADD-Gen committee was a team.
 When Cenk slacked off, his teammates should pick up where he left off to ensure the team's success, which obviously didn't happen, at least not early enough.
 Overall, this was a very incompetent and irresponsible team, people just sat back to see things fail without intervening in time.
 To make matters worse, those team members even continued recruiting students to the MADD-Gen program until its last day without telling them the truth, despite knowing its termination well in advance, which constituted fraud based on the [Canada Criminal Code](https://laws-lois.justice.gc.ca/eng/acts/c-46/section-380.html).